 eBay Selling Fees UK 2026: The Complete Guide for Sellers

-What eBay actually takes from a UK sale in 2026 — for private sellers, business sellers, Motors listings, and everything in between.
-Verified against eBay's 12 February 2026 schedule.
+What eBay actually takes from a UK sale in 2026, for private sellers, business sellers, Motors listings, and everything in between.
+Checked against eBay's UK fee pages on 6 August 2026.

 | Seller type | Who qualifies |